Mahdirizvi/21days_Datazen_Mahdi/README.md

 Day 16 : SVM and its concept

-Day 17 : Preprocessing Dataset
+Day 17 : Probability & Hypothesis, Preprocessing Dataset